SRSG-Workshops/spreadsheets/_episodes/05-exporting-data.md

 ![Saving an Excel file to CSV](../fig/excel-to-csv.png)

-## A Note on Cross-platform Operability
+## A note on cross-platform interoperability

 By default, most coding and statistical environments expect UNIX-style line endings (ASCII `LF` character) as representing line breaks.
 However, Windows uses an alternate line ending signifier (ASCII `CR LF` characters) by default for legacy compatibility with Teletype-based systems.